AuReMe/esmecata/README.md

 The `computed_threshold` folder contains the ratio of proteomes represented in a cluster compared to the total number of proteomes associated with a taxon.
 If the ratio is equal to 1, it means that all the proteomes are represented by a protein in the cluster, 0.5 means that half of the proteoems are represented in the cluster.
 This score is used when giving the `-t` argument.

-The `fasta_consensus` contains all the consensus proteins associated with an `observation_name`.

-The `fasta_representative` contains all the representative proteins associated with an `observation_name`.

 The `mmseqs_tmp` folder contains the intermediary files of mmseqs2 for each `observation_name`.

 The `reference_proteins` contains one tsv file per `observation_name` and these files contain the clustered proteins kept after clustering process. it is similar to `cluster_founds` but it contains only protein kept after clustering and threshold.

 The `reference_proteins_consensus_fasta` contains the consensus proteins associated with an `observation_name` for the cluster kept after clustering process.
-So compared to the fasta of `fasta_consensus` it is a sublist with only cluster passing the threshold.

 The `reference_proteins_representative_fasta` contains the consensus proteins associated with an `observation_name` for the cluster kept after clustering process.
-So compared to the fasta of `fasta_representative` it is a sublist with only cluster passing the threshold.

 The `proteome_tax_id.tsv` file is the same than the one created in `esmecata proteomes`.